amcd08/EGM722_Assignment/README.md

 ## Next Steps
-  -There are three aspects to the project; scripts should be run in the order below.
+  -There are three aspects to the project.
+The scripts should be run in the order below.
  1. The creation of the map of Co Fermanagh, which displays ASSIs and the locations of the primary and secondary schools.
     -*Script: schools.py*

  2. A function which identifies the nearest ASSI to each school.
    -*Script: Nearest_ASSI.py*

  3. Extracting and displaying landclass data for Co.
-Fermanagh
-  - reprojects the landclass data and masks the landclass and NI mosaic to the county boundary.
+Fermanagh. reprojecting the landclass data and masking the landclass and NI mosaic to the county boundary.
-  - *Scripts: reproject_nilc25raster.py, fermanagh_raster.py, ferm_mosaic.py*
+   -*Scripts: reproject_nilc25raster.py, fermanagh_raster.py, ferm_mosaic.py*
-  - calculating land class areas and displaying areas of bog.
+   calculating land class areas and displaying areas of bog.
-  - *Scripts: fermanagh_landclass_stats.py, lcdisplay.py*
+   -*Scripts: fermanagh_landclass_stats.py, lcdisplay.py*